tigh-latte/presentations/lookatmego/presentation.md

 I ended up not using go plugins.
 The constant compilation of the plugin was annoying. `.so` files trigger a lot of `WAF` rules, but, worst of all:

-- If a plugin is compiled a different version of go, then it can't loaded.
+- If a plugin is compiled using a different version of go, then it can't loaded.
 - If a two plugins import competing version of the same package, then they can't be loaded.
+- A plugin has to be compiled for the architecture of the machine, so running your presentation on a macbook that you wrote on your linux desktop requires a recompile.

-This meant users would have to run the same go version as me, and the same version of all my deps.<!-- stop --> Unacceptable.
+This meant users would have to run the same go version as me, and the same version of all my deps, and do some form of self package manangement.<!-- stop --> Unacceptable.

 ---